‘How to’ of Multilingual Customer Support: Challenges & Best Practices

 1. Defining what languages your audiences speak

-Also, our shared Inbox has built-in AI tools that can translate, rephrase, fix grammar, and adjust your texts – right in your inbox.
+Also, our shared inbox has a built-in AI Editor that can translate, rephrase, fix grammar, and adjust your texts – right in your inbox.

 Despite all the benefits that AI and chatbots can provide, some things are better handled by real people.
 Having a team that speaks your top customer languages adds a layer of authenticity that no AI can replicate (yet).
 It’s especially useful for sensitive or complicated problems.